Special education in the United States: Methods to teaching special education

+Co-teaching

 Co-teaching offers a diversity that can provide flexibility and change daily, depending on students' individual needs.
 For special education, the co-teacher provides additional support and ideas for how to best support the student.
 Furthermore, having two teachers in the classroom allows students to get more immediate help because they do not have to wait as long for teachers to finish helping other students first.

 Another element of co-teaching is that it allows students with learning disabilities to be integrated in a traditional classroom setting.
 Co-teaching requires communication between teachers about the best way to teach on a daily basis, and for special education students, this can be beneficial because they are able to coordinate and discuss the most effective way of teaching for that particular day.
 Being surrounded by peers who do not have learning disabilities can serve as another form of aid and interaction, rather than being completely isolated in their own classroom.
 Interaction among their classmates without learning disabilities can also provide a sense of belonging and acceptance which can further improve and encourage learning.
 Inclusion can raise student performance and enhance their learning in a traditional classroom setting.